anopara/texture-synthesis-nonparametric-sampling/README.md

 For Houdini:
 * Houdini 17 (might work with earlier versions, haven't tried)

-Use this file at your own risk :D  To start, open TextureSynthesis<...>.hipnc file and follow the instructions inside (they are scarce, but present)
+To start, open TextureSynthesis<...>.hipnc file and follow the instructions inside (they are scarce, but present) Use this file at your own risk :D  WARNING: it's very very slow!